 Third Party Software End of Life Policy

-As third-party software, such as operating systems, ages, it becomes increasingly difficult for cPanel, L.L.C. to provide the support and level of functionality that our customers expect.
-To ease this difficulty, we have established an End of Life (EOL) policy for both third-party software and Operating Systems (OS).
-An EOL date indicates when cPanel, L.L.C. will cease to provide support for that version of the third-party software.
+cPanel, L.L.C. has established an End of Life (EOL) policy for third-party software and operating systems (OS).
+An EOL date indicates when we will cease to provide support for that version of the third-party software.

 We will retain software without an explicit EOL policy as long as the demand and business need is present.

-We will notify you of the pending removal from cPanel & WHM.
+- Send you notification of the pending removal from cPanel & WHM.

-cPanel, L.L.C.
-Technical Support staff will no longer support the software.
+- cPanel Technical Support staff will no longer support the software.
 If possible, we recommend upgrading your software to a supported version.

-cPanel, L.L.C. supports operating systems for the lifetime of the OS.
-However, there may be circumstances when it is necessary for cPanel, L.L.C. to not support an OS for a new version of cPanel & WHM before the OS reaches EOL. cPanel & WHM will continue to support that OS on the current and previous versions of cPanel & WHM until that OS reaches EOL.
+We support operating systems for the lifetime of the OS.
+However, there may be circumstances when it is necessary for us to not support an OS for a new version of cPanel & WHM before the OS reaches EOL. cPanel & WHM will continue to support that OS on the current and previous versions of cPanel & WHM until that OS reaches EOL.
 We will announce these changes on the cPanel blog, Release Notes, and through other channels.

 When the EOL date arrives, we remove the OS from the list above.